usc-isi-i2/kgtk/docs/transform/filter.md

 !!! note
     At the present time, the `--first-match-only`, `--invert`, `--match-type`, `--obj`, `--or`, `--pred`, `--regex`, and `--subj` options apply to all filters and patterns in the `kgtk filter` invocation.
-In particular, there is no support for mixing non-regex patterns with regex patterns, other than converting the non-regex pattern to a regex pattern.
+In particular, there is no support for mixing non-regex patterns with regex patterns, other than converting the non-regex pattern to a regex pattern by hand.

 ## Usage